klencopic/sis-3-frameworks/Tutorials/00_Back-end.md

 node path/to/your/index.js
 ```

-9. In the browser visit *http://ADDRESS:5000/*
+9. In the browser visit *http://ADDRESS:5000/novice

 - If you've followed each step so far, you should see a message in the console and the string "novice" in the browser.
-- The next step in this tutorial is to consume information from the database.
+- The next step in this tutorial is to consume information from the database you created in your codeigniter project.
 So, every time a user visits a specific endpoint, such as http://ADDRESS:5000/novice, we retrieve news from the database.
 - The idea for the next steps is: i) establish a connection with the database, and then ii) create our own CRUD operations.

 ### The DB